madebits/madebits.github.io/blog/2016/2016-12-19-Opera-On-Ubuntu.md

 $HOME/opt/opera/opera --disk-cache-dir=/dev/null --disk-cache-size=1 --private --start-maximized --no-first-run --user-data-dir=$HOME/Private/opera
 ```

-After start, I used `opera://plugins` can be used to disable the build in news feed reader and `opera://flags` to fine-tune some of the options.
+After start, I used `opera://plugins` can be used to disable the build in news feed reader and fine-tuned the options in `opera://settings` and `opera://flags`.

 ##Desktop Shortcut